The Jacksonville Jaguars Draft History and Comments : 2001 NFL Draft Pt. 1 third round pickDavid Garrard

-In the eighth article in “The Jacksonville Jaguars Draft History and Comments” series, we will continue to review a particular years Jaguar draft class, until we have reviewed all 19 of their drafts.
-Today we will focus on 2001.
+In the eleventh article in “The Jacksonville Jaguars Draft History and Comments” series, we will continue to review a particular Jaguar draft class, until we have reviewed all 19 of their drafts.
+Today we will remember 2002.
 We have previously examined:

 - The 1995 Expansion Draft